 DPM Lawrence Wong at the Launch of the "Feeding Our Future" Exhibition

-DPM Lawrence Wong | 2 September 2023
+PM Lawrence Wong | 2 September 2023

-Speech by Deputy Prime Minister and Minister for Finance Lawrence Wong at the Launch of the "Feeding Our Future" Exhibition on 2 September 2023.
+Speech by Deputy Prime Minister and Minister for Finance Lawrence Wong at the launch of the "Feeding Our Future" exhibition on 2 September 2023.

 My Parliamentary Colleague Ms Grace Fu,